luigifreda/pyslam/docs/system_overview.md

 </p>

 This diagram illustrates the structure of the *Volumetric Integrator* module.
-At its core, the `volumetric_integrator_factory` generates specific volumetric integrator instances based on the selected `volumetric_integrator_type`, such as `TSDF` and `GAUSSIAN_SPLATTING`.
+At its core, the `volumetric_integrator_factory` generates specific volumetric integrator instances based on the selected `volumetric_integrator_type`, such as `VOXEL_GRID`, `VOXEL_SEMANTIC_GRID`, `VOXEL_SEMANTIC_PROBABILISTIC_GRID`, `TSDF` and `GAUSSIAN_SPLATTING`.

-Each type instantiates a dedicated implementation (e.g., `VolumetricIntegratorTSDF`, `VolumetricIntegratorGaussianSplatting`), which inherits from a common `VolumetricIntegratorBase`.
+Each type instantiates a dedicated implementation (e.g., `VolumetricIntegratorVoxelGrid`, `VolumetricIntegratorVoxelSemanticGrid`, `VolumetricIntegratorTSDF`, `VolumetricIntegratorGaussianSplatting`), which inherits from a common `VolumetricIntegratorBase`.
 This base class encapsulates key components including the `camera`, a `keyframe_queue`, and the `volume`, enabling flexible integration of various 3D reconstruction methods within a unified pipeline.

 The section [Supported volumetric mapping methods](../README.md#supported-volumetric-mapping-methods) provides a list of supported volume integration methods.